danielrcollins1/OED-Expanded/x-additional-material.md

 When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 point of damage, plus half the Strength bonus, as a subdual attack (Target unconcious at 0HP, crits = lethal damage).

-### Fighter Feats (New)
+### Fighter Feats

 **Beast-master**: Gain a +4 to reaction/moral checks with animals and may treat one animal at a time, of a lower Hit Die, as a Hireling.
-It does not take a share of treasure, but does gain XP and HD (as Fighter).
+It does not take a share of treasure, but you do need to pay upkeep costs.
+It takes a share of XP and gains levels as a Fighter.

 **Blind Fight**: You avoid penalties in melee combat against unseen opponents (invisibility, darkness, etc.).
 Note this does not allow spotting at a distance.